 Some states also require a license to work as a conservation scientist, which often may include earning a 4-year degree and accruing work experience.
 Certification options may also exist for particular subfields, such as the Certified Professional in Rangeland Management and Range Management Consultant credentials offered by the Society for Range Management.

 Landscape architects design areas, such as gardens, playgrounds, parks and campuses with an eye towards not only beauty and functionality, but also being environmentally friendly as well.
 This entails coordinating with other architects, engineers and surveyors to plan out the best possible placement of roads, walkways, plants and buildings.
 Therefore, landscape architects may also be involved in the process of securing funding and dealing with clients.
-According to the BLS, the median annual wage of all landscape architects was $63,810, with the middle half earning $40,230-$104,710 in May 2015.
+According to the BLS, the median annual wage of all landscape architects was $68,230, with the majority earning $42,500-$115,660 in May 2020.

 Entering the field typically requires a bachelor's degree in landscape architecture or a master's degree in landscape architecture if the applicant holds an undergraduate degree in another field.
 These professionals must be licensed in almost all states.
 Licensure generally requires passing the Landscape Architect Registration Examination, in addition to degree and work requirements.
 Creativity and a good understanding of the latest technology will also help one advance in the field, possibly to a managerial or supervisory position.